Europe: 20th century to the present

 In the 1980s the reforms of Mikhail Gorbachev and the Solidarity movement in Poland weakened the previously rigid communist system.
 The opening of the Iron Curtain at the Pan-European Picnic then set in motion a peaceful chain reaction, at the end of which the Eastern bloc, the Warsaw Pact and other communist states collapsed, and the Cold War ended.
 Germany was reunited, after the symbolic fall of the Berlin Wall in 1989 and the maps of Central and Eastern Europe were redrawn once more.
 This made old previously interrupted cultural and economic relationships possible, and previously isolated cities such as Berlin, Prague, Vienna, Budapest and Trieste were now again in the centre of Europe.

 European integration also grew after the Second World War.
 In 1949 the Council of Europe was founded, following a speech by Sir Winston Churchill, with the idea of unifying Europe to achieve common goals.
 It includes all European states except for Belarus, Russia, and Vatican City.
 The Treaty of Rome in 1957 established the European Economic Community between six Western European states with the goal of a unified economic policy and common market.
-In 1967 the EEC, European Coal and Steel Community, and Euratom formed the European Community, which in 1993 became the European Union.
+The 1967 Merger Treaty created a single Commission and Council for the European Economic Community, the European Coal and Steel Community, and Euratom, while the three communities remained legally distinct.
+The Maastricht Treaty, which entered into force in 1993, established the European Union and renamed the European Economic Community as the European Community.
 The EU established a parliament, a court and a central bank, and introduced the euro as a unified currency.
 Between 2004 and 2013, more Central European countries began joining, expanding the EU to 28 European countries and once more making Europe a major economical and political centre of power.
 However, the United Kingdom withdrew from the EU on 31 January 2020, as a result of a June 2016 referendum on EU membership.
-The Russo-Ukrainian War, which has been ongoing since 2014, steeply escalated when Russia launched a full-scale invasion of Ukraine on 24 February 2022, marking the largest humanitarian and refugee crisis in Europe since the Second World War and the Yugoslav Wars.
+The Russo-Ukrainian War steeply escalated after the 2022 Russian invasion of Ukraine on 24 February 2022, marking the largest humanitarian and refugee crisis in Europe since the Second World War and the Yugoslav Wars.